Uncensored (film): Plot

-Before the Nazi occupation of Belgium, Brussels nightclub owner André Delange (Portman) used to publish an anti-Nazi newspaper called La Libre Belgique (Free Belgium) which was distributed secretly.
+Before the Nazi occupation of Belgium, Brussels nightclub owner André Delange used to publish an anti-Nazi newspaper called La Libre Belgique (Free Belgium) which was distributed secretly.
 In the aftermath of the German occupation, his underground colleagues in the Belgian resistance suggest reviving the newspaper, to which Delange agrees.
-With the help of his chief assistant Julie Lanvin (Calvert) and a small band of helpers, La Libre Belgique once more begins to circulate.
+With the help of his chief assistant Julie Lanvin and a small band of helpers, La Libre Belgique once more begins to circulate.
 When the Germans find out of its existence, they offer a reward to anyone who is prepared to identify those responsible for its publication.

-Delange's business partner Charles Neels (Peter Glenville), disgruntled with their business relationship and jealous of Delange's relationship with the attractive Julie, betrays the whereabouts of the newspaper's makeshift office.
+Delange's business partner Charles Neels, disgruntled with their business relationship and jealous of Delange's relationship with the attractive Julie, betrays the whereabouts of the newspaper's makeshift office.
 The premises are raided and those present in the building arrested, but Delange and Julie manage to avoid capture.
 The Germans announce to the populace that La Libre Belgique is no more and its perpetrators are in custody; however Delange and Julie succeed in printing and distributing another edition, making the Germans look foolish and leading them to assume that the information given to them by their informant was false.
 They release those arrested, who they now believe not to be the people they were looking for, and vow to continue searching for the real culprits.
 Meanwhile the group led by Delange comes together again, and their work continues.